 The first six miles are all about easing in, while the middle fourteen are when you're grinding it out, before you hit that final six miles where inspiration is going to be key.
 Match your music to your mood not just the beat.
 Think about the moments when a change of pace on your playlist, or an amusing song, can help you change gear or lift struggling spirits.

-Also factor in having your wearable and smartphone fully charged.
+Also factor in having your wearable, smartphone and headphones fully charged.
 It seems like an obvious one, but if you're planning to drain the battery en route to the start line, you could be short of tunes to help push your through the last few miles.

 Use heart rate to run a smart race

-Whether it's optical heart rate on the wrist or a chest strap, a lot of people use heart rate monitoring to fine tune their training but then ditch it when race day comes, fearing it can be a distraction or preferring to 'run by feel'.
+Whether it's heart rate on the wrist a chest strap or even an armband, a lot of people use heart rate monitoring to fine tune their training but then ditch it when race day comes, fearing it can be a distraction or preferring to 'run by feel'.
 However, keeping tabs on your dicky ticker's intensity can help you run a smarter race, avoiding some of the classic mistakes like over cooking it in the first few miles.

 Set an alarm for feeding time

 Getting your nutrition and hydration tactics right are vital on race day if you're going to avoid hitting the wall or suffering the dreaded cramp.
 There are various schools of thought about how frequently you should be squeezing down a carb gel or drinking water, but most of the theories at least agree about one thing, remembering to take fuel on little and often is important.

 If your GPS running watch comes with an interval alarm, set this to remind you when it's gel time.
 It gives you one less thing to worry about and ensures you won't miss refuelling thanks to any marathon brain fog that might roll in as you tire.